octo-technology-downunder/houston/README.md

 - Configure an Alexa skill using the content of the alexa folder
 - Create a lambda function and have it triggered by you Alexa skill
 - Copy-paste the content of [lambda/index.js](lambda/index.js) to the lambda function
+- Create a Jenkins job on your [Jenkins](https://jenkins.io/) server configuring 2 job String parameters, APPLICATION and ENVIRONMENT (note: for simplicity's sake, there is no authentication configured to trigger the job.
+You can easily add an access token to the request headers.
+It is also possible to use another CI/CD server than Jenkins, the API call must then be updated accordingly)
 - Update the values of $JENKINSJOBURL and $DATAPLICITYHOSTNAME on the lambda function with your actual Jenkins job url and dataplicity url

 # Demo